GnuPG is required for binary signature verification

 The Doppler CLI provides a consistent experience between developing locally and production.
-It is a lightweight binary that comes provided in a number of package managers and Docker images.
-Check out the Doppler CLI repository on GitHub!
+It is a lightweight binary that comes provided in a number of package managers, including Docker.

 brew install dopplerhq/cli/doppler

 # Add Doppler's apk repo

 # Install latest Doppler CLI

 sudo apt-get update && sudo apt-get install -y apt-transport-https ca-certificates curl gnupg